Cost Data: Differences between the Imperial and Metric Knowledgebases

 3. Steel profiles

-In an Imperial Knowledgebase, steel profiles are based on the American specifications which is called American Wide Flange Steel Beams.
+In an Imperial Knowledgebase, steel profiles are based on the American specifications which are called American Wide Flange Steel Beams.

 Something to add to this blog or do you have a question in general?
 Contact us.